Museum: Major types

-Legal framework of museums
+Legal framework

-Public vs. private museums
+Public vs. private ownership

-Private museums are organized by individuals and managed by a board and museum officers, but public museums are created and managed by federal, state, or local governments.
+Privately owned museums are organized by individuals and managed by a board and museum officers, while publicly owned museums are created and managed by federal, state, or local governments.
 A government can charter a museum through legislative action but the museum can still be private as it is not part of the government.
 The distinction regulates the ownership and legal accountability for the care of the collections.

-Non-profit vs. for-profit museums
+Non-profit vs. for-profit

-Nonprofit means that an organization is classified as a charitable corporation and is exempt from paying most taxes and the money the organization earns is invested in the organization itself.
+Nonprofit means that an organization is classified as a charitable, educational, scientific, or religious corporation and is exempt from paying most taxes and the money the organization earns is invested in the organization itself.
 Money made by a private, for-profit museum is paid to the museum's owners or shareholders.

 The nonprofit museum has a fiduciary responsibility in regards to the public, in essence the museum holds its collections and administers it for the benefit of the public.
 Collections of for-profit museums are legally corporate assets the museum administers for the benefit of the owners or shareholders.

-Museums run by trusts vs. corporations
+Management by trusts vs. corporations

 A trust is a legal instrument where trustees manage the trust's assets for the benefit of the museum following the specific wishes of the donor.
 This provides tax benefits for the donor, and also allows the donor to have control over how assets are distributed.

 Corporations are legal entities and may acquire property in a way similar to how an individual can own property.
 Museums under incorporation are usually organized by a community or group of individuals.
 While a board of director's loyalty is to the corporation, a board of trustee's loyalty has to be loyal to the intention of the trust.
-The ramification is that a trust is far less flexible than a corporation.